My-Finance-Report/yearly_report/README.md

   - probably some async code we dont need anymore
 - we should save some error logs to the db when a job fails
 - update the demo data to be more anon

 - manually add transactions
 - budget and budget progress
-- option to add a new source on the upload page after you drop in the file

 - privacy policy
 - install a linter for extraneous imports
 - memoize llm calls to preserve existing data save costs